 SOC 133.
 Sport in a Global Perspective.
 Examines sport in a global context, focusing on the dynamic nature of sports in response to changes in society.
 Addresses the effect sport has on both the society and the individual, from socialization to nationalism.
 Focuses on both participants (youth, amateurs, professionals) and spectators (parents, fans, etc.) at all levels of involvement, from community to international competition.
 Highlights cross-cultural differences in the relationships between sport and other social institutions such as government, corporations, and the media.
-3 units.
+Units: 3.0.

 SOC 134.
 Sociology of Film.
 Introduces the "Sociological Imagination" by linking the personal histories found in films to larger social structures.
 The evolution of important contemporary global and domestic social issues is discussed by analyzing the sociological content of major motion pictures.
 The socio-historical development of the American film industry is also examined to explore its ideological role in challenging and perpetuating various forms of class, race, and gender discrimination.
-3 units.
+Units: 3.0.

 SOC 135.
 Sociology of Popular Culture.
 Analyzes social processes that produce popular culture by contrasting interrelationships between institutional power structures and collective behavior.
 Examines theories of popular culture, mass movements, and individualism; social change, cultural hegemony, sub-cultures, and organizational studies.
-3 units.
+Units: 3.0.

 SOC 136.
 Social Movements.
 Analyzes old and new social movements - pre-political and political, cultural and identity types - class, labor, feminist, ethnic, environmental, left and right.
 Challenges by movements to institutional order.
 Surveys differing theories and methodologies for the study of movements and degree of change (reform, revolutionary) across cultures and societies.
-Prerequisite: SOC 001 or instructor permission.
-3 units.
+Prerequisite: SOC 1 or instructor permission.
+Units: 3.0.

 SOC 138.
 Environmental Sociology.
 Studies human society, the natural environment, and their mutual interactions.
 Examines environmental sociology at several levels, from the micro level of individual communities to the meso level of government policies to macro theoretical considerations.
 Analysis of environmental issues in a global context also included.
-3 units.
+Units: 3.0.

 SOC 140.
 Sociology of Education.
 Examines the organization and functions of educational institutions; the rise of mass education and changes in educational systems to the present; the role of teachers, parents, and schools in education; the impact of gender, race, and class on educational outcomes and processes.
-Prerequisite: SOC 001 or equivalent.
-3 units.
+Prerequisite: SOC 1 or equivalent.
+Units: 3.0.

 SOC 144.
 Sociology of Health and Illness.
 Examines the social contexts of health, illness, and medical care.
 Emphasizes the debates and contrasting perspectives that characterize the sociological study of health and illness.
-Topics include the social, global, environmental, and occupational factors influencing health and illness; the politics surrounding physical and mental illness; the
+Topics include the social, global, environmental, and occupational factors influencing health and illness; the politics surrounding physical and mental illness; the patient's perspective on illness; ethical issues in medicine as they relate to medical technology; and health care reform.
+The influence of health status on identity and interaction will also be addressed.
+Prerequisite: SOC 1 or instructor permission.
+Units: 3.0.